persistenceOne/pstake-native/x/lscosmos/spec/06_messages.md

 - `BaseDenom` : BaseDenom is denom of the host chain.
 - `MintDenom` : Mint denom is denom to be minted.
 - `MinDeposit` : Min deposit is the lower cap of the deposit that can be made while liquid staking.
-- `AllowListedValidators` : Set of validators whitelisted for delegation on host chain.
+- `AllowListedValidators` : Set of validators allowlisted for delegation on host chain.
 It also consists of weights given to each validator.
 - `PstakeParams` : Pstake params consists of different types of fees and pstake fee address
 - `HostAccounts` : It is made of names for the ICA accounts to be created on host chain.